-12.1 PLEADINGS AND PRETRIAL MOTIONS.
+12.1 PLEADINGS AND PRETRIAL MOTIONS

 - (a) The charging documents, including the complaint, information, indictment and superseding indictment, shall be filed either in the traditional manner in paper or as a scanned document that contains an image of any legally required signature.
-All subsequent documents must be filed electronically except as provided in these rules or as ordered by the Court. - (b) A person may review all filings at the Clerk's office which have not been sealed by the Court.
+All subsequent documents must be filed electronically except as provided in these Rules or as ordered by the Court. - (b) A person may review all filings at the Clerk's office which have not been sealed by the Court.
 A person having PACER access may retrieve docket sheets in criminal cases.
-Until further notice, absent agreement of all parties and a finding by the trial judge that such access is warranted, documents filed in criminal cases shall be made available electronically only to counsel for the Government and counsel for defendants, and will not be available to the general public through the ECF system.
+Until further notice, absent agreement of all parties and a finding by the trial judge that such access is warranted, documents filed in criminal cases shall be made

-- (c) Consequences of Electronic Filing.
-Electronic transmission of a document to the ECF system together with transmission of a Notice of Electronic Filing from the Court constitutes filing of the document for all purposes under the Federal Rules of Criminal Procedure, and the Local Rules of this Court, and constitutes entry of the document on the docket kept by the Clerk under Fed.R.Crim.
+- available electronically only to counsel for the Government and counsel for defendants, and will not be available to the general public through the ECF system. - (c) Consequences of Electronic Filing.
+Electronic transmission of a document to the ECF system together with transmission of a Notice of Electronic Filing from the Court constitutes filing of the document for all purposes under the Federal Rules of Criminal Procedure, and the Local Rules of this Court, and constitutes entry of the document on the docket kept by the Clerk under Fed.
+R. Crim.
 P. 49 and 55.
-When a document is filed electronically, the official record is the electronic recording of the document as stored by the Court, and the filing party is bound by the document as filed unless relief is granted under subsection (f) of S.D.
-Ohio Civ.
-R. 5.1. - (d) All orders, decrees, judgments and proceedings of the Court filed in accordance with these rules using the ECF system will constitute entry on the docket kept by the Clerk under Fed.R.Crim.P.
-49 and 55.
+When a document is filed electronically, the official record is the electronic recording of the document as stored by the Court, and the filing party is bound by the document as filed unless relief is granted under subsection (f) of S. D. Ohio Civ.
+R. 5.1. - (d) All orders, decrees, judgments and proceedings of the Court filed in accordance with these Rules using the ECF system will constitute entry on the docket kept by the Clerk under Fed.
+R. Crim.
+P. 49 and 55. - (e) Related Cases.
+It is the personal responsibility of the Untied States Attorney or Assistant United States Attorney to identify related cases on the "Defendant Information Relative to a Criminal Action" form (Form AO 257) or other form provided by the Clerk's Office.
+For purposes of this Rule, cases may be deemed related by the Court if they appear to arise from the same or a substantially identical transaction, happening, or event, including any alleged conspiracy.
+This Rule is intended to provide for the orderly division of the business of the Court and does not grant any right to any litigant.

-12.4.1 DISCLOSURE STATEMENTS and DISQUALIFICATION REQUESTS.
+12.4.1 DISCLOSURE STATEMENTS AND DISQUALIFICATION REQUESTS

 - (a) No filing is required of individuals who are criminal defendants.
-Corporate defendants in criminal cases shall file statements as provided in Fed.R.Crim.P.
-12.4.
+Corporate defendants in criminal cases shall file statements as provided in Fed.
+R. Crim.
+P. 12.4.
 If such a filing occurs before all facts have been fully investigated, the disclosure statement shall be expressly noted as potentially incomplete.
 Counsel shall promptly thereafter investigate and supplement an incomplete disclosure statement. - (b) Disqualification.
-In addition to addressing corporate disclosures, all counsel are directed to consider at the earliest opportunity whether there may be any reason for a judicial officer of this Court to disqualify himself or herself, pursuant to 28 U.S.C. §144 or §455, and to advise the Court in writing as early as possible in the case about any such concerns.
+In addition to addressing corporate disclosures, all counsel are directed to consider at the earliest opportunity whether there may be any reason for a judicial officer of this Court to disqualify himself or herself, pursuant to 28 U.S.C. § 144 or § 455, and to advise the Court in writing as early as possible in the case about any such concerns.